nsaikiran/impression/_drafts/server-framework-interface.md

 Web dev in python [web dev](https://docs.python.org/2/howto/webservers.html)

- FOr example in pytohn writing server.

- Build your own webserver in [Building webserver](https://github .com/danistefanovic/build-your-own-x#build-your-own-web-server)

 WSGI for python.
 [An introduction into the WSGI ecosystem](https://www.ultravioletsoftware.com/single-post/2017/03/23/An-introduction-into-the-WSGI-ecosystem)
 Servlet container will do in JAVA.